Hollywoods Wild West inspires Fast Draw competition | ExBulletin

 Hollywoods Wild West inspires Fast Draw competition

-RAPID CITY, SD (KOTA) – Western films were a force to be reckoned with from the early to mid-1950s.
+RAPID CITY, SD (KEVN) – Western films were a force to be reckoned with from the early to mid-1950s.
 Captivation infected audiences.
 Now, some are living the stories left in their wake.

 The World Fast Draw Association was born.